HMS Venomous: Decommissioning and disposal

 After the surrender of Germany in early May 1945, Venomous was decommissioned and placed in reserve; by October 1945, she no longer appeared on the Royal Navy's active list.
 Later placed on the disposal list, she was sold on 4 March 1947 for scrapping by Metal Industries at Charlestown, Fife.
 She arrived at the shipbreaker's yard in July or August 1947 (sources differ) and was scrapped during 1948.

 Legacy

 The Sea Cadet Corps training unit at Loughborough was commissioned in 1948 as TS Venomous in tribute to the ship.
 The unit was presented with the ship's commissioning pennant and took custody of the ship's crest and the plaque Loughborough had presented to HMS Venomous in 1942 upon adopting her during the 5–14 February 1942 Warship Week campaign.
 On 5 February 2012, the 70th anniversary of the beginning of that campaign, TS Venomous was completely destroyed by fire.
 The crest and plaque were also destroyed.

 Venomous' captain, John McBeath appeared in The World at War episode "Alone" (1973), where he discussed the ship's role in the evacuation of Dunkirk.

+The marine artist Robert Back served as a gunner on Venomous in 1942.